 Prune and stake your plants to improve air circulation.
 This is very important for prevention.
 Remove the bottom branches especially if they are in contact with the soil.
 Planting your tomatoes in a raised bed will also improve drainage and prevent diseases from spreading.

 Mulch – Keep the soil under plants clean and free of garden debris.
 Adding a layer of mulch will help prevent any spores from reaching the vegetation.

 Water the soil and not the plant, avoid overhead watering to keep the leaves from too much moisture – this will help prevent splashing spores from one plant to another.

-There are chemical store products available to control blight, such as a copper sulphate solution, which you would use to help prevent blight from setting in as the plant is growing.
+There are chemical products available to control early blight, such as a copper sulphate solution, which you would use to help prevent blight from setting in as the plant is growing.
 This remedy is not always readily available for consumers and can cause skin and eye irritation.
-If using copper sulphate remedies instructions should be carefully followed.
+If using copper sulphate to prevent blight, instructions should be carefully followed.

-If you discover blight on a tomato plant in your garden, it is highly recommended that you immediately remove the infected plant and dispose of it (place it in a garbage bag).
+Late blight is caused by a different fungus.
+If you discover late blight on a tomato plant in your garden, it is highly recommended that you immediately remove the infected plant and dispose of it (place it in a garbage bag).
 Never put plants with blight in your compost pile that you will be using in other areas of your garden (even if it’s for the next year).
 This is a very important step in preventing the blight from spreading or returning the next season.
 Once your plant has blight there is not much you can do to save it – it is better to completely get rid of it!

 Hope these tips help you to grow some healthy tomotoes!